zenurban/java.test.rest/readme.md

 - justification of the selected technologies

 ---
+###Four parser implementations:
+1. MathParser
+2. RPN
+3. ScriptEvaluator (JavaScript ScriptEngine)
+4. Parser with Tokenizer

-Two parser implementations: MathParser and SctiptEvaluator are published via REST interface reachable thru  localhost:11080/zen/calc/(2+2)*3 in the browser returns 12 when test jetty server is started from command line(project root):
+Parser is published via `REST interface` reachable via e.g.  `localhost:11080/zen/calc/(2+2)*3` in the browser returns 12 when test jetty server is started from command line(project root):